AltariasMainAccount/Caesar-Cipher-Module---NodeJS/README.md

 using the caesar cipher pattern.

 ### 3 Functions
+The 2 main functions are:
 - `encode(string, int shift)` - encodes a string by shifting the alphabet by shift
-- `decode(string, int shift)` - decodes a string by reversing the encoder with shift
+- `decode(string, int shift)` - decodes a string by reversing the encoder with shift.
+If no shift given it will default to 2.

+There is an extra function called:
 - `crack(string)` - gives an output of all 25 possible shift variations, the right one is surely within these (use if you don't know the shift with decode)

 ### How to use